TheInfiniteKind/moneydance_open/python_scripts/toolbox/readme.txt

 CMD-I - This  Help Instruction Information

+CMD-F - Search for text in display windows

 CMD-O - Copy all outputs to Clipboard

 TOOLBAR / MENU BAR Contains the following: